mikro-orm/mikro-orm/docs/docs/identity-map.md

 Sometimes you may prefer to just ensure the method is executed inside a request context, and reuse the existing context if available.
 You can use the `@EnsureRequestContext()` decorator here, it behaves exactly like the `@CreateRequestContext`, but only creates new context if necessary, reusing the existing one if possible.

+## `@Transactional()` decorator

+If you want to ensure that the method runs within a transaction scope, use `@Transactional()` decorator.
+The operations inside the function are performed within a new transaction context, and upon function completion, flush and commit are automatically executed.
+This decorator can also be used in a nested manner.
+For more details about transactions, check the document on [Transactions](./transactions).

 ## Why is Request Context needed?

 Imagine we will use a single Identity Map throughout our application.
 It will be shared across all request handlers, that can possibly run in parallel.